 First Gas must not assign or transfer any of its rights or obligations under any TSA, unless it can reasonably demonstrate that the assignee is capable of meeting First Gas’ obligations under that TSA.

-Where a Party (Assignor) assigns or transfers a TSA, the Assignor shall remain liable to the other Party to the TSA for the due performance of all obligations under that TSA as primary obligor and not merely as surety or guarantor only, unless that other Party has given its prior written consent to the release of the Assignor from its obligations.
+Where a Party (Assignor) assigns or transfers a TSA, the Assignor shall remain liable to the other Party to the TSA for the due performance of all obligations arising under that TSA prior to the date of assignment as primary obligor and not merely as surety or guarantor only, unless that other Party has given its prior written consent to the release of the Assignor from its obligations.

 Prior to any assignment or transfer of a TSA, the Assignor must obtain execution by the assignee of a deed of covenant, in favour of the other Party to that TSA, binding the assignee to perform all the Assignor’s obligations under that TSA.